trevorpreston/ga-event-listeners-lesson/ex2.md

 ]
 ```

-create in your lab directory, create a new directory called "timer-lab".
-In "timer-lab" initiate a new index.html and main.js, then link them together.

-add a console.log('js connected!') to the top to verify it works!

 1. create a function that console.logs "it's puppy time" after a 3 second delay.
 2. create a function that console.logs each puppy from the the array "puppies".